A Scene-aware Models Adaptation Scheme for Cross-scene Online Inference on Mobile Devices: Evaluation

 \subsubsection{Candidate Methods}

-We compare Anole with the following candidate methods: \begin{itemize}[leftmargin=*] \item \textbf{Single Deep Model (SDM)~\cite{adarsh2020yolo}:} One single deep model is trained with all training samples for online inference, \emph{i.e.}, a fully-fledged YOLOv3 is trained. \item \textbf{Single Shallow Model (SSM)~\cite{redmon2018yolov3}:} One single compressed model is trained with all training samples for online inference, \emph{i.e.}, a YOLOv3-tiny is trained. \item \textbf{Clustering-based Domain Generalization (CDG)~\cite{zheng2019metadata}:} Compressed models are trained on domains defined by clustering training data samples in the feature space.
-During online prediction, the compressed model trained on the cluster which has the closest mean compared with the feature of the test sample is selected for use. \item \textbf{Dataset-based Multiple Models (DMM):} One separate compressed model is trained on each training dataset, \emph{i.e.}, the KITTI, BDD100k, and SHD datasets.
+We compare Anole with the following candidate methods: \begin{itemize} \item \textbf{Single Deep Model (SDM)~\cite{adarsh2020yolo}:} One single deep model is trained with all training samples for online inference.
+For the HDR task, a ResNet18 and a ResNet50 are respectively trained for their supreme image classification performance.
+For the VD task, a fully-fledged YOLOv3 is trained.
+For the CGP task, no deep models are considered because there is no large model good enough so far for this task. \item \textbf{Single Shallow Model (SSM)~\cite{redmon2018yolov3}:} One single compressed model is trained with all training samples for online inference.
+For the HDR task, a LeNet is trained.
+For the VD task, a YOLOv3-tiny is trained. \item \textbf{Clustering-based Domain Generalization (CDG)~\cite{zheng2019metadata}:} Compressed models are trained on domains defined by clustering training data samples in the feature space.
+During online prediction, the compressed model trained on the cluster which has the closest mean compared with the feature of the test sample is selected for use. \item \textbf{Dataset-based Multiple Models (DMM):} One separate compressed model is trained on each training dataset, \emph{i.e.}, the original, rotated, and noisy MNIST for the HDR task, the KITTI, BDD100k, and SHD for the VD task, the human-defined subsets for CGP task.
 During online prediction, the compressed model corresponding to the same dataset as the test sample is selected for use. \end{itemize}